CarstenGrohmann/deye-mqtt-ha-plugin/README.md

 ![Screenshot of energy usage diagram provided by Home Assistant filled with data from a Deye solar inverter](./screenshot_energy_usage.png)

+This integration can read and update the active power regulation feature's value if it's enabled.
+However, reading and updating the "time of use" (ToU) configuration has not been implemented yet.

 ## Installation

 1. Install Deye solar inverter MQTT bridge